Summary and Schedule

 - Achieve first results in performance optimization of their application

-- Remember next steps to take towards learning performance optimization
+- Recall next steps to take towards learning performance optimization

 - Example workload setup

-- Basic knowledge of HPC systems (batch systems, parallel file systems) – being able to submit a simple job and understand what happens in broad terms
+- Basic knowledge of HPC systems (batch systems, parallel file systems, modules) – being able to submit a simple job and understand what happens in broad terms

 - Knowledge of tools to work with HPC systems: